 North American Ministries is the endorsing agent for Free Will Baptist military chaplains.
 This is an opportunity few men get to be a part of.
 Chaplains serve as pastors in the military ministering to those from all over the world through Bible classes, services, during illness, to families and fellow officers if death occurs, and during the time of wars and conflicts.
 Please cover our Free Will Baptist chaplains in prayer.
 If you are interested in becoming a chaplain, view the requirements here.

-Chaplain Trimble is currently serving at Fort Bragg, NC.
+Chaplain Trimble is currently serving at Fort Leavenworth, KS.
 Raised in a small town in Northeastern Oklahoma, Chaplain Trimble is the middle child of a mid-western dairy farmer who raised his family to love the ministry and work of the Kingdom.
 Most of his love for nature and common sense comes from the many years on the family farm, working and enjoying creation.
 Kevin went to college and received a degree from Hillsdale Free Will Baptist College in Moore Oklahoma where he met his wife, Darla.
 They have enjoyed marriage and ministry together now for over twenty-four years.
 Their joy has been the raising of two great kids, Nathan and Rachel who have ‘emptied’ the nest.
 Nathan has recently graduated with ROTC honors from Vanderbilt College in Nashville, Tennessee, and is in training as a 2nd Lieutenant.
 Nathan is engaged to be married and will begin his Army Service in Fort Hood.
 Rachel is a Senior at Free Will Baptist Bible College studying Psychology in preparation for a degree as a Speech Pathologist and will begin her Master’s work after graduation.
 A recent addition to the family is “Duke,” a Basset Hound that is the center of attention.
 Chaplain Trimble’s wife, Darla is from the Belton, Missouri.
 Her family has spent many years in faithful service to the local church.
 Committed to the church work of Christ in everyday life she is lending skill, love, talent and excellence to other women.
 She is active as a runner and has competed in several marathons.
 Chaplain Trimble holds a Doctorate in Theology and while deployed to Afghanistan completed a Master’s in Religion from Hillsdale FWB College.
 He has trained in Dale Carnegie, Financial Peace University and other military training including Emergency Medical, Aviation, Safety and is active in preparing ‘Strong Bonds’ retreats for his soldiers.
 Awards for Chaplain Trimble include the Bronze Star, the Army Achievement Medal, the National Defense Service Medal, the Afghan Campaign Star Medal, the Global War on Terrorism Medal, the Army Service Ribbon, the Overseas Service Ribbon and the Nato Medal.

 Captain Walter Lee Frye Jr. was born 26 February 1973 in Cleveland, Ohio.
 He graduated from Welch College in Nashville, TN in 1998, with a Bachelor of Science Degree in Pastoral Training and Bible.
 He entered the Marine Corp Reserves in May 1991, and honorably served as a 0311 infantry Soldier and a 0151 personnel clerk until May of 1999.
 CPT Frye entered the full-time civilian pastorate in August 1999 to January 2010.
 On 21 June 2007 CPT Frye entered the Army National Guard as a Chaplain Candidate.
 On 8 June 2008 he attended the Chaplain Initial Military Training in Ft.
 Jackson, SC and finished on 3 July 2008.
 On 4 January 2009 CPT Frye attended the final phases (1-3) of Chaplain Basic Officer Leader Course in Ft.
 Jackson, SC and graduated on 3 April 2009.
 On 15 May 2009 He graduated from Luther Rice University and Seminary with a Master of Divinity Degree.
 CPT Frye deployed in support of Operation Iraqi Freedom 02 January 2010 to 05 January 2011.
 CPT Frye’s military training includes: Marine Corps Recruit Depot, Parris Island, SC.
 (1991), Marine Corps Administration School, Camp Pendleton, SC.
 (1991), Jungle Warfare Training at Fort Sherman, Panama (1993), Chaplain Basic Officer Leaders Course at US Army Chaplain Center and School at Ft.
 Jackson, SC.
 (2009) and Airborne School at Fort Benning, GA.
 (2012).
 On 2 January 2010 CPT Frye was deployed in support of OIF, and served as the post Chaplain at the Kuwaiti Naval Base, Kuwait.
 CPT Frye served as the 442D Signal Battalion Chaplain from 1 February 2011 to 31 May 2013 in Fort Gordon, GA.
 CPT Frye is married to Blair and has two children, Hayden (10) and Lily (9).
 He enjoys running, golfing, amusement parks, preaching, and spending time with his family.
 Awards include: Meritorious Service Medal (w/1 OLC), Navy and Marine Corps Achievement Medal, National Defense Service Medal with Bronze Star, Global War on Terrorism Service Medial, Army Service Ribbon, Armed Forces Reserve Medal with M Device, Overseas Service Ribbon, German Armed Forces Badge for Military Proficiency in Gold and Bronze Order of Mercury and Parachutist Badge.